mayurcoding/SalesCRM/server/README.md

 # Sales CRM - Backend (Node.js/Express)

+## Project Structure & Documentation
+This README covers the Node.js/Express backend of the Sales CRM project.
+It includes API documentation, models, setup, and usage for the server app.

+- For a high-level project overview and setup, see the [root README](../README.md)
+- For frontend/client details, see [../client/README.md](../client/README.md)

 The backend API server for the Sales CRM system built with Node.js, Express.js, and MongoDB.
 Provides comprehensive RESTful APIs for lead management, employee management, authentication, and analytics.

 ## 🚀 Features